MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskshadow/set/Set-context.md

 ms.assetid: fc16c7dd-e8f0-4c2a-8742-0bddb2848bfd
 ---
 # Set context
-Sets the context for shadow copy creation. if used without parameters, **set context** displays help at the command prompt.
+Sets the context for shadow copy creation.
+If used without parameters, **set context** displays help at the command prompt.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax